 Clark was entranced.
-Thus, armed with a detailed design and presumably a few battle scars, he hurried back to his home in the comparatively tranquil county of Somerset, south-west England to get to work.
+Thus, armed with a detailed design and presumably a few battle scars, he hurried back to his home in the comparatively tranquil county of Somerset, southwest England, to get to work.

 The rest is history.

 In fact, the boots came to personify the exact characteristics Nathan Clark had originally noted: hardiness and durability, while also becoming an emblem of the working man.
-As you can expect, they were hugely popular during the counterculture years to follow, and remain so today.
+As you can expect, they were hugely popular during the counterculture years to follow and remain so today.

 OK, so what is a Desert boot?

 While Clarks were the original manufacturers, many other global shoemakers have followed suit and designed their own styles.
-Though generally suede, you can easily find Desert boots made with a variety of materials and colours these days.
+Though generally suede, you can easily find Desert boots made with a variety of materials and colors these days.